 Images: The images shouldn’t be too difficult to support, but depending on where the platform is viewed there may be geopoliticial issues to contend with.

-Sorting and Ordering: Sorting and ordering logic are often locale specific. so these features will need to be evaluated for linguistic issues in new locales.
+Sorting and Ordering: Sorting and ordering logic are often locale specific.
+So they will need to be evaluated for linguistic issues in new locales and there may be some implementation of i18n components for backend content.
 For example sorting and ordering in Chinese and Japanese is done by the radical or the prevalent strokes in a character.
+This would be partially handled by the native app for the UI, but it would also have to be built to support content.

-Fonts: Font support for double-byte languages (Korean, Japanese, Chinese), and right-to-left languages (Arabic and Hebrew, Thai, Vietnamese) should be investigated to make sure they are supported by the app or websites chosen fonts.
+Fonts: Font support for double-byte languages (Korean, Japanese, Chinese), and right-to-left languages (Arabic and Hebrew, Urdu.etc) should be investigated to make sure they are supported by the app or websites chosen fonts.
 And that the sites are legible.

 Currency, date, time: ICU and CLDR should implemented at the code level to handle currency, date, time, sorting, ordering, and locale-specific issues.
-This will help speed development and prevent development teams from creating custom solutions that will need to be revised as you decide to support more locales.
+This would probably be handled for some of the content by the UI, but a second implementation may be necessary.
+Laying an appropriate foundation for i18n will speed development and prevent development teams from creating custom solutions that will need to be revised as you decide to support more locales.
 Internationalization best practices will help address many issues and make your code localizable.

 However, I have a specific call out from using ICU in the past.
 Message format sounds like a great idea to reduce localization and allow your code to handle some of the pluralization and a few other grammatical issues.
 I have found that it is not well supported by localization tools, or localization vendors.
 And it will introduce a series of run-time errors that you will not be able to pinpoint or be able to QA.
 Don’t depend on message formatting in your production releases until the format has been overhauled and it has gotten much better support from the localization industry.